Table of Contents

 - What is the prognosis of a MRSA infection?

 - How can people prevent a MRSA infection?

 - What are the potential complications of a MRSA infection?

 - Where are other MRSA information sources?

 What are the signs and symptoms of a MRSA infection?

 The incubation period (time between infection and start of symptoms) is variable and may depend on the particular strain of MRSA and the person's immunity.
-Most MRSA infections are skin infections that produce the following signs and symptoms:
+Most MRSA infections are skin and soft tissue infections that produce the following signs and symptoms:

 - Cellulitis, an infection of the skin or the fat and tissues under the skin, usually starting as small red bumps in the skin.
 It includes redness, swelling of the tissues, warmth, and tenderness.

 - Boils (pus-filled infections of hair follicles)

 - Abscesses (collections of pus in or under the skin)